-ml = cups = ounces per day.
+\\\\\ml = \\\\cups = \\\\ounces per day.

-Don't drink alcohol.
+Don't drink alcohol

 Alcohol interferes with your heart's ability to beat strongly.
 If your heart failure is advanced or if alcohol use caused your heart trouble, you must give it up completely.
 If you have mild or moderate heart failure not caused by alcohol, you may be able to drink limited amounts of alcohol.
 Ask your doctor if it is safe for you to drink any alcohol.
 If you think you have a problem with alcohol and need help quitting, talk with your doctor.
 You can also contact Alcoholics Anonymous.
-Visit www.alcoholics-anonymous.org to find a chapter near you.
+Look in the White Pages for a chapter near you, or visit the AA website at www.alcoholics-anonymous.org.

-Get active.
+Get active

 In all but the most severe cases, low-intensity aerobic exercise helps people with HF, regardless of their age.
 It can make your heart work better and help your body use oxygen more efficiently.
-Exercise also lessens your symptoms and improves your sense of well-being.
+Exercise also lessens your symptoms and improves your sense of well being.
 Before you start exercising talk with your doctor about what level of exercise is right for you.

-Stay connected.
+Stay connected